-Fees for the transfer of ownership for properties in Thailand.
-Property taxes and transfer fees in Thailand are generally shared between the seller and the buyer, but this must be agreed upon by both parties before the transaction.
+Fees for the transfer of ownership for Thai properties.
+Taxes and transfer fees are generally shared between the seller and the buyer, but this must be agreed upon by both parties before the transaction.

 When selling a property in Thailand, there are 4 main taxes